ipython/ipython/docs/source/whatsnew/pr/tooltip-on-tab.rst

- * In notebook, Showing tooltip on tab has been deactivated by default to avoid conflict with completion, and will be completly removed in future version.
-   Shift-Tab could still be used to invoke tooltip when inside function signature and/or on selection.
+ * In notebook, Showing tooltip on tab has been disables to avoid conflict with completion, Shift-Tab could still be used to invoke tooltip when inside function signature and/or on selection.